-6.4 Applicable Requirements
+6.5 Applicable Requirements

 Applicable requirements (AR1 - AR5) cover applicable emissions limits and operating standards from applicable state and federal regulations and NOC and PSD permits issued by EFSEC to GHEC.
 Origin and authority are stated at the end of each condition.
-All applicable requirements are in their original form except for minor reorganization for ease of implementation.
-Primarily, reorganization consisted of separating out monitoring specifics from the applicable limits.
-All monitoring details are included in the Monitoring section of GHECs AOP.
+All monitoring and recordkeeping details are included in the Monitoring section of the AOP.